openvinotoolkit/openvino/docs/notebooks/120-tensorflow-object-detection-to-openvino-with-output.rst

 Convert Model to OpenVINO IR
 ----------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

-OpenVINO Model Converter Python API can be used to convert the TensorFlow model to OpenVINO IR.
+OpenVINO Model Conversion API can be used to convert the TensorFlow model to OpenVINO IR.

 ``ov.convert_model`` function accept path to TensorFlow model and returns OpenVINO Model class instance which represents this model.
 Also